Noxious Neophyte - Patch #53

 Dual Boot (465)

-Dual Boot - Draw a unit.
-Summon a copy as 2/2.
-Give it Dazed and guard.
+Text: Draw a unit.
+Summon a copy as 2/2 with Dazed and guard.

 Simple tweak, makes it more like Illusion, etc. I like providing rewards for people that plan to boot into Lead or Anima units, though admittedly that can no longer be done with Timber.